 sgt Marco A. Robledo, Jr.

-Army SGT Marco Robledo was on his first deployment when he was left a double amputee after an IED explosion in Taji, Iraq in May 2007.
+Army Sergeant Marco Robledo was on his first deployment when he lost his left leg and left arm after an improvised explosive device (IED) explosion in Taji, Iraq in May 2007.

 Caught in an ambush, and with gunfire coming from all directions, he was quickly transported to a local hospital in Baghdad.
 Marco was soon flown to Balad before being airlifted to Landstuhl, Germany, then to Andrews Air Force Base, and finally to Walter Reed Army Medical Center where he was treated for more than three years after the attack.

-SGT Robledo is honored to be a part of our nation's military.
+SGT Robledo is honored to be a part of our nation’s military.
 He says, “I always wanted to travel and see different places.
 After deploying and being hurt however, I realized that there is no place like home.
-Thanks to Homes for Our Troops I will finally have that.”
+Thanks to Homes For Our Troops I now have that.”